Selection for redundancy

 Equally, an employer cannot evaluate an employee based on skills exhibited while conducting work as a safety representative.

-It is advisable for union representatives to exercise caution if transferred to alternative work that allows them to fulfill their trade union duties.
-In one case the EAT ruled that it was fair to select the rep for redundancy when the company no longer required the alternative work, even though there was still demand for the work in his primary position.
+It is advisable for union representatives to exercise caution if transferred to alternative work that allows them to fulfil their trade union duties.
+In one case the Employment Appeal Tribunal (EAT) ruled that it was fair to select the rep for redundancy when the company no longer required the alternative work, even though there was still demand for the work in his primary position.

 Tribunals can award compensation to take account of the fact that an employer has failed to adhere to the proper selection procedure.
 In the leading Polkey case the House of Lords ruled tribunals should reduce compensation where it could be demonstrated that had a proper procedure been adopted, the individual would have been selected in any case.